coq/coq/doc/sphinx/proof-engine/ltac.rst

    is chosen to get a fresh name.
 If the proof is closed with :cmd:`Qed`, the auxiliary lemma is inlined in the final proof term.

-   This is useful with tactics such as :tacn:`omega` or :tacn:`discriminate` that generate huge proof terms with many intermediate goals.
+   This is useful with tactics such as :tacn:`discriminate` that generate huge proof terms with many intermediate goals.
 It can significantly reduce peak memory use.
 In most cases it doesn't have a significant impact on run time.
 One case in which it can reduce run time